gotracksuit/ts-take-home-test/Instructions.md

 <!-- deno-fmt-ignore-start -->
 > [!Note]
 > This task is meant to give us something to talk over in your technical
 > interview.
+It should feel similar to the kind of day-to-day work you're used
+> to doing.
 We're not trying to trick you with something that requires fancy
 > algorithms to solve.
 <!-- deno-fmt-ignore-end -->

 ## Background